slcorp/RTView-Cumulocity/README.md

 ## Run the RTView Cumulocity connector

 Clone this RTView-Cumulocity project to your local computer and follow the steps below to install and run the RTView Cumulocity connector program.
-This simple Node.js program provides access to public demo devices and events provided by Cumulocity, which provides current and historical caching of device metric values.
+This simple Node.js program provides access from RTView Cloud to current and historical device data in Cumulocity.

 To install the connector program, be sure you have Node.js version 6 or higher installed on your computer, and then do the following:
 ```